c4urself/bump2version/README.md

   If not given, the list of `[bumpversion:file:…]` sections from the configuration file will be used.
-If no files are mentioned on the configuration file either, are no files will be modified.
+If no files are mentioned on the configuration file either, then no files will be modified.

   Example bumping 1.1.9 to 2.0.0: